liangzheng816/OfficeDocs-SharePoint/migration/mm-google-step1-connect.md

 1. In the SharePoint admin center, select <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">**Migration center**</a>.
 2. Under **Google Workspace**, select **Get started**.
 3. Select **Connect to Google Workspace**.
-4. On the *Install the migration app* page, select **Install and authorize** if you the Microsoft 365 migration app isn't already installed in the Google Workspace Marketplace.
+4. On the *Install the migration app* page, select **Install and authorize** if the Microsoft 365 migration app isn't already installed in the Google Workspace Marketplace.
 5. Sign in to the Google Workspace Marketplace with a super admin, groups admin, user management admin, or help desk admin account.
 6. Select **Domain Install**.
 7. On the Domain-wide install screen, select **Continue**.